Table of Contents

 - Assembly takes some getting used to

-It’s simple to use the Breville, and it’s easy to clean, too.
+It’s simple to use the Breville Big Squeeze, and it’s easy to clean, too.
 With a stainless steel design, you can wipe down the outside of this juicer without having to scrub hard.
-Another huge bonus of the Breville is that you can fill it with water after making a batch of juice, which will prevent vegetable and fruit pulp from sticking to the screen and auger, saving you time when it comes to manual cleaning.
+Another huge bonus of the Big Squeeze is that you can fill it with water after making a batch of juice, which will prevent vegetable and fruit pulp from sticking to the screen and auger, saving you time when it comes to manual cleaning.
 The cleaning brush included with this juicer is called a scraper wiper, and makes it easier to remove caked-on stains.

 It won’t take you too long to assemble the Breville if you follow the easy-read user manual.
 Most customers found that while the machine took a little patience to put together the first few times, they soon got used to the assembly process.